Primarily, the Immigration Act 2016 amends the Immigration Act 2014 which is already in force in England.

 - the person has taken such steps within a reasonable period beginning with the time when the person first knew or had reasonable cause to believe that the premises were occupied by the adult occupiers.

-Guidance is to be issued which will assist with deciding what are reasonable steps to terminate the residential tenancy agreement.
-This guidance is currently in draft form.
+Guidance has been published. which will assist with deciding what are reasonable steps to terminate the residential tenancy agreement.

 An agent commits an offence if the agent: